 - Step 1.
-Explore colleges and universities based on size, location, programs of interest, financial information, sport programs, public vs. private and any other criteria that make sense for you.
+Explore colleges and universities based on size, location, programs of interest, refer to financial information, sport programs, public vs. private and any other criteria that make sense for you.
 Visit the campus and/or attend college rep visits in the fall. - Step 2.
-Check application deadlines in September and October using Naviance, or head directly to a school's website for important dates and deadlines. - Be sure to follow posted deadlines for requesting letters, forms and transcripts. - Step 3.
-Gather your applications.
-Review deadlines and prioritize your applications.
-Colleges prefer online applications and often reduce or waive online application fees.
+Check application deadlines in September and October using Common App, or head directly to the university's website for important dates and deadlines. - Be sure to follow posted deadlines for requesting letters, forms and transcripts. - Step 3.
+Prioritize your applications.
+Review deadlines and create a timeline for each application.
 Use the Common Application whenever possible.
 It will save you and your counselor time! - Step 4.
-Change your primary email to your student Jesuit email account (studentj17@student.jhs.net) to keep your college communications organized.
-Be sure to check this account and your snail mail on a regular basis.
+Ensure you use your Jesuit Student Email account for all college communications (studentj19@student.jhs.net) to keep your college communications organized.
+Be sure to check this account, your college portals, and your snail mail on a regular basis.

-Things to do in the Fall September:
+Things to do in the Fall